kepbod/ivim/README.md

  * Make using Vim more convenient and faster, and lots of useful plugins confirm a better performance of Vim.

- * To view the full plugin list, please consult [here](https://github.com/kepbod/ivim/blob/master/vimrc#L132)
+ * To view the full plugin list, please refer [here](https://github.com/kepbod/ivim/blob/master/vimrc#L132).

 ## Requirements